LogoFX/Samples.Bootstrapping/README.md

 # Samples.Bootstrapping

-This sample demonstrates how start to use LogoFX framework and setup application bootstrapper.
+This sample demonstrates how to start using LogoFX framework and setup application bootstrapper.

 ---